The Beets Have It: The Best Companion Plants For Beets

 5 different images of "companion beets" from Pinterest:

-• Image 1: A bed of beets with carrots, lettuce, and radishes.
-Image of Companion beets with carrots, lettuce, and radishes
+- Image 1: A bed of beets with carrots, lettuce, and radishes.

-• Image 2: A row of beets with nasturtiums and chamomile growing alongside.
-Image of Companion beets with nasturtiums and chamomile
+- Image 2: A row of beets with nasturtiums and chamomile growing alongside.

-• Image 3: A close-up of beetroot seedlings with dill and chives growing nearby.
-Image of Companion beets with dill and chives
+- Image 3: A close-up of beetroot seedlings with dill and chives growing nearby.

-• Image 4: A cluster of beets with pole beans and tomatoes planted behind.
-Image of Companion beets with pole beans and tomatoes
+- Image 4: A cluster of beets with pole beans and tomatoes planted behind.

-• Image 5: A garden bed with beets, onions, and garlic planted together.
-Image of Companion beets with onions and garlic
+- Image 5: A garden bed with beets, onions, and garlic planted together.

 Post a Comment for "The Beets Have It: The Best Companion Plants For Beets"